-Payments made under operating lease arrangements are charged to profit or loss on a straight line basis over the lease term.
-Benefits receivable as operating lease incentives are recognised within profit or loss on a straight line basis over the lease term.
+Payments made under operating lease arrangements are charged to the income statement on a straight line basis over the lease term.
+Benefits receivable as operating lease incentives are recognised within the income statement on a straight line basis over the lease term.